Lead asset OT-003

-Our lead asset OT-003, a proprietary small molecule activating the TrkB receptor, shows compelling results across a range of cellular and in vivo models for CNS diseases.
-We are planning our regulatory submission for Phase1 studies in 2025.
+Our lead asset OT-003, a proprietary small molecule activating the tropomyosin receptor kinase B (TrkB) receptor, shows compelling results across a range of cellular and in vivo models for central nervous system disorders.
+We received our Clinical Trial Authorization (CTA) from the UK Medicines and Healthcare products Regulatory Agency (MHRA) for the Phase 1 clinical trial of OT-003.
 In addition, we are developing a pipeline of next-generation TrkB activators to treat a wide range of neurological and mental health disorders.

-Of schizophrenia patients are treatment resistant
+Of Schizophrenia patients are resistant to treatment

-People suffer from dementia globally
+People suffer from Dementia globally

-Approved disease modifying therapies for Parkinson's Disease
+Approved disease-modifying therapies for Parkinson's disease

 Problem